idealab-isu/CircOpt/README.md

 ![Inputs and outputs of CircOpt process](CircOptFlow.png)

+Here is a figure showing the geometric parameters and objective metrics used in the circulatory optimization.
+(A) A schematic of the CircAdapt model highlighting key geometric dimensions of major model components.
+Non-geometric parameter tuning is also available in CircOpt.
+(B) A typical simulated left ventricular pressure-volume loop showing all partial objective metrics.

 ## Features
 This project contains a number of features that support the automation of model tuning:
 * Patient/subject-specific data are organized in a configuration file.
 Missing values are updated from the reference values as well as possible through a rules-based system.
 * Models are tuned from the reference configuration over a variable number of steps for stability.
 Failures detection stops diverging models early.
 * Model parameters to be tuned are listed in a struct.
 The initialization of reference values and scaling is automatically handled.
+* Models are evaluated in parallel during the optimization
 * Results are logged and queried to prevent duplicate model evaluations.
-* Pressure-volume loops can be easily plotted for visual inspection.
+* Left ventricular pressure-volume loops can be easily plotted for visual inspection.

 ## Dependencies
 The core of the cardiovascular circulatory model is [CircAdapt](http://www.circadapt.org), which can be downloaded directly from their website.